 - Encourage the teacher to reflect on whether certain practices seem effective.
-If they are not effective (i.e., the dilemma keeps occurring), this opens the door for you to present alternative approaches and ideas without having to criticize the previous approach. - Report your concerns to a higher administrator if needed and collaboratively review state mandatory reporting rules and guidelines. - Remember that teachers might do things we do not agree with, but our priority is helping them change their practices, not to judge or shame them.
+If they are not effective (i.e., the instance keeps occurring), this opens the door for you to present alternative approaches and ideas without having to criticize the previous approach. - Report your concerns to a higher administrator if needed and collaboratively review state mandatory reporting rules and guidelines. - Remember that teachers might do things we do not agree with, but our priority is helping them change their practices, not to judge or shame them.

-My Notes About My Fro eauently-Asked (Ouestions ig Notes About 1-19 110 squently rished Questions
+My Notes About My Frequently-Asked Questions